Vector35/llil_transpiler/README.md

 1. atop runtime.h, do an `#ifdef ARCH_XXX` and inside define your arch's register types, etc.
 2. in main.cpp, do an `#ifdef ARCH_XXX` and inside define `vm_init_stack()`, `vm_set_arg0()`, etc.
-3. in the Makefile, create a new target that calls your arch's compiler to produce tests.o and passes -DARCH\_XXX
+3. create a Makefile, being sure to pass `-DARCH_XXX`
 4. run `./main`

 ## What else?